dmbarbour/glas/docs/GlasApps.md

 For open files and network sockets and similar resources, we might instead maintain state in abstract linear data, i.e. values that cannot be directly observed, copied, or dropped.
 These values might be runtime scoped, e.g. forbidding storage in the persistent database or transfer over remote procedure calls.
 This is easily enforced with dynamic types via metadata bits in packed pointers.
 However, this does limit 'orthogonal persistence' to be semi-transparent, i.e. not all values may be written into persistent storage.

-In addition to basic get/set variables, runtimes should support queues, bags, maybe CRDTs to simplify conflict analysis and maximize parallelism for concurrent or distributed transactions.
+In addition to basic get/set variables, runtimes should support queues, bags, and perhaps a few CRDTs.
+Introducing a few specialized state models can simplify conflict analysis and maximize parallelism for concurrent or distributed transactions, at least for applications that leverage them effectively.

 *Note:* Developers may also manually push some application state to filesystem or external database, but favoring the built-in database lets the runtime handle integration with transactions, acceleration, incremental computing, content-addressed storage for large values, etc..